xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/tools-and-access-to-external-facilities/tools-and-access-to-external-utilities/execute-windows-command.md

 By default, `⎕CMD` will execute the string `('cmd.exe /c',Y)`; where `Y` is the argument given to `⎕CMD`.
 However, the implementation permits the use of alternative command processors as follows:

 Before execution, the argument is prefixed and postfixed with strings defined by the APL parameters CMD_PREFIX and CMD_POSTFIX.
 The former specifies the name of your command processor and any parameters that it requires.
 The latter specifies a string which may be required.
 If CMD_PREFIX is not defined, it defaults to the name defined by the environment variable COMSPEC followed by  "/c".
-If COMSPEC is not defined, it defaults to cmd.exe.
+If COMSPEC is not defined, it defaults to `cmd.exe`.
 If CMD_POSTFIX is not defined, it defaults to an empty vector.